-The next year, Godsey got a job at the UC College of Law and co-founded the OIP with John Cranley, currently mayor of Cincinnati.
+The next year, Godsey got a job at the UC College of Law and began directing the OIP, founded a year earlier by local lawyers, including John Cranley, currently mayor of Cincinnati.

 Godsey’s group has helped free 23 men and one woman since those early days, and those cases represent only a sliver of the thousands they have examined.

 The OIP — resembling a mini law firm in the UC college — is made up of students, a few staff attorneys and an administrative assistant.
 They receive more than 500 inquiries a year from prisoners or family members looking for help.
 Tall stacks of boxes indicate the volume of work.